notwaldorf/notwaldorf.github.com/_posts/2018-02-26-rl-with-otters.markdown

 The **expected reward** bit is subtle but hella important: if you just care about immediate reward, a state that doesn't lead you to instant death sounds pretty good!
-However, if you keep taking these seemingle-ok-because-they-didn't-kill-us actions, you might still end up at the edge of the cliff, one step away from instant death.
+However, if you keep taking these seemingly-ok-because-they-didn't-kill-us actions, you might still end up at the edge of the cliff, one step away from instant death.
 By considering reward a number of steps away, you throw away shitty trajectories like this.